neumino/neumino.github.io/movies.md

-### London Fields
+### Life Itself
-*Released on 2018-09-20, vote average 7.5*
+*Released on 2018-09-21, vote average 8*

-Clairvoyant femme fatale Nicola Six has been living with a dark premonition of her impending death by murder.
-She begins a tangled love affair with three uniquely different men: one of whom she knows will be her murderer...
-The film is based on a dystopian Martin Amis novel.
+As a young New York couple goes from college romance to marriage and the birth of their first child, the unexpected twists of their journey create reverberations that echo over continents and through lifetimes.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/qV2E8_R9kkI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/aC5lxLCyyhQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>